 Jeff and Tricia Raikes grew up 1,700 miles apart, in very different settings—Tricia in the city of Seattle, Jeff on a farm near Ashland, Nebraska—but they were each raised by parents who believed in giving back to the community and who lived their values in ways big and small every day.
 Working at Microsoft brought them together in the early 1980s, where they were the first couple to meet at the company and marry while there.

-A valuable extension of our Microsoft experience was to meet many new and inspiring role models.
+An invaluable part of their Microsoft experience was meeting some inspiring role models.
 Tricia built a fond relationship with Mary Gates, who encouraged her to get more engaged in the nonprofit world and join the board of the local Boys and Girls Club.
-We both spoke often with Bill and Melinda Gates about their interest in philanthropy, and Jeff later helped further their mission while serving as CEO of the Bill and Melinda Gates Foundation.
-We also had the privilege of learning from Jeff's fellow Nebraskan, Warren Buffett, about the need to reinvest wealth back into society with a willingness to take smart risks for greater impact through philanthropy.
+Jeff and Tricia both spoke often with Bill and Melinda Gates about their interest in philanthropy, and Jeff later helped further their mission while serving as CEO of the Bill & Melinda Gates Foundation from 2008 to 2014.
+The couple also had the privilege of learning from Jeff's fellow Nebraskan, Warren Buffett, about the importance of investing in society so more people experience well-being and prosperity.

 Program Officer, Education